mozilla/data-docs/src/contributing/index.md

 ### Table of contents

-You can put a table of contents in any article by using the `toc` shorthand.
+You can insert a table of contents in any article by using the `toc` shorthand.
 For example:

 ```
 # My fine title

-This article discusses how to perform action X.
+This article describes how to perform action X.

 <!-- toc -->